rubleys/ui_project/README.md

 - Episodes table rendering for loading, empty, and interaction states
 - Episode drawer rendering for loading, error, and close interaction states

-## Suggested Next Improvements

-- Add integration tests for pagination and detail flow
-- Add route-level pages for Characters and Locations
-- Improve README with screenshots or GIF demo

 ## Status

 Current status: Functional and polished for the Episodes dashboard flow, with improved architecture, responsive UI, selective persistence, pagination, and baseline automated unit tests.